 - Developing care treatment plans and performing lab work

-- Educating and treating patients for illnesses, injuries and administering medications and injections
+- Educating and treating patients with illnesses or injuries and administering medications and injections

 - Providing support to patients and their families